jsgoupil/request-logger-module/README.md

 }
 ```

-You can activate the `CaptureResponseBody` if you want to save it to your database.
-However, keep in mind
+You can activate the `CaptureRequestBody` and `CaptureResponseBody` if you want to tell the module to capture them.
-that it makes a copy of the actual response body before it is sent to the client.
-Which will incur
+However, keep in mind that it makes a copy of the actual request and response body before it is sent to the client.
-a performance hit.
+This will incur a performance hit.

 ## Extra data ##